 72. Have you ever withdrawn from [INSTITUTION]?

-\\\\Yes

-- Answer Question 73 ONLY if your response to Question 72 is "Yes".
-Otherwise, SKIP to Question 74 U - 73.
+Yes No Prefer not to respond 89 ⇒ Answer Question 73 ONLY if your response to Question 72 is "Yes".
+Otherwise, SKIP to Question 74 U 73.
 Was your decision to withdraw influenced by the experience(s) identified above while you were a student at [INSTITUTION]?

-\\\\ Yes \\\\ No \\\ Prefer not to respond

-74. Have you ever taken a leave of absence from [INSTITUTION]?

-\\\\ Yes \\\\ No

-Answer Question 75 ONLY if your response to Question 74 is "Yes".
-Otherwise, SKIP to Question 76 U

-75. Was your decision to take a leave of absence influenced by the experience(s) identified above while you were a student at [INSTITUTION]?

-\\\ Yes

-\\\ No

-- Prefer not to respond

-- 76. Have you ever transferred out of [INSTITUTION]?

-- \\\ Yes

-- Prefer not to respond - Answer Question 77 ONLY if your response to Question 76 is "Yes".
-Otherwise, SKIP to Question 78 U - 77.
+Yes No Prefer not to respond90 74.
+Have you ever taken a leave of absence from [INSTITUTION]?
+Yes No Prefer not to respond 91 ⇒ Answer Question 75 ONLY if your response to Question 74 is "Yes".
+Otherwise, SKIP to Question 76 U 75.
+Was your decision to take a leave of absence influenced by the experience(s) identified above while you were a student at [INSTITUTION]?
+Yes No Prefer not to respond92 76.
+Have you ever transferred out of [INSTITUTION]?
+Yes No Prefer not to respond 93 ⇒ Answer Question 77 ONLY if your response to Question 76 is "Yes".
+Otherwise, SKIP to Question 78 U 77.
 Was your decision to transfer from [INSTITUTION] influenced by the experience(s) identified above while you were a student at [INSTITUTION]?

-\\\ Yes

-\\\\ Prefer not to respond
+Yes No Prefer not to respond94 finition from ARC3 Survey.

-Created by members.
-Created by members.

-Created by members.
+88 Def

 78. Have you ever withdrawn from a class(es) at [INSTITUTION]?

-- \\\\Yes

-- \\\\ No

-- \\\\ Prefer not to respond

-- ⇒ Answer Question 79 ONLY if your response to Question 78 is "Yes".
-Otherwise, SKIP to Question 80 U

-- 79. Was your withdrawal from a class(es) influenced by the experience(s) identified above at [INSTITUTION]?

-- \\\\Yes

-- \\\\ No

-- Prefer not to respond

-- 80. Have you ever been placed on academic probation at [INSTITUTION]?
+Yes No Prefer not to respond 95 ⇒ Answer Question 79 ONLY if your response to Question 78 is "Yes".
+Otherwise, SKIP to Question n 80 U 79.
+Was your withdrawal from a class(es) influenced by the experience(s) identified a [INSTITUTION]?
+Yes No Prefer not to respond 96 ibove at 80.
+Have you ever been placed on academic probation at [INSTITUTION]?
+Yes No Prefer not to respond 97 ⇒ Answer Question 81 ONLY if your response to Question 80 is "Yes".
+Otherwise, SKIP to Question n 82 U 81.
+Was being placed on academic probation influenced by experiences of sexual misco [INSTITUTION]?
+Yes No Prefer not to respond 98 onduct at